robinbraemer/CloudflareAPI/README.md

 - Our users' guide in the wiki, [Cloudflare - API/Library explained](https://github.com/RoboFlax/Cloudflare/wiki).

 ### Licensing
-Licensed under the MIT license.
+Licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.